Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 The SDK’s built in attribution tracking only tracks attribution at the start of sessions.
 This mean if a user re-enters the site through a new campaign channel (such as direct or an ad) in the middle of a session, this new channel isn't recorded.

-If the trackNewCampaigns option is set to true, the campaigns will be tracked, and the user’s session will be reset when a new campaign is detected.
+If the `trackNewCampaigns` option is set to `true`, the campaigns are tracked, and the user’s session is reset when a new campaign is detected.

 The Attribution plugin tracks all campaigns, regardless of whether the user is at the start of a session.